Oyster Mushroom Egg Scramble

-A simple, savory skillet of mixed mushrooms and fluffy eggs with wilted spinach, finished with crumbled feta — perfect for a light breakfast or brunch that keeps blood sugar steady.
+A simple, savory skillet of tender oyster mushrooms and fluffy eggs with sweet red peppers, finished with crumbled feta — perfect for a light meal that keeps blood sugar steady.

 Ingredients